dotnet/AspNetCore.Docs/aspnetcore/blazor/components/integrate-components.md

 *This section pertains to adding components to pages or views, where the components aren't directly routable from user requests.*

-The Component Tag Helper supports two render modes for prerendering a component from a Blazor WebAssembly app:
+The Component Tag Helper supports two render modes for rendering a component from a Blazor WebAssembly app in a page or view:

 * `WebAssembly`: Renders a marker for a Blazor WebAssembly app for use to include an interactive component when loaded in the browser.
 The component isn't prerendered.
 This option makes it easier to render different Blazor WebAssembly components on different pages.
 * `WebAssemblyPrerendered`: Prerenders the component into static HTML and includes a marker for a Blazor WebAssembly app for later use to make the component interactive when loaded in the browser.